EHR Security Best Practices

 Your electronic health record system is the core of your practice's operations and the most valuable asset an attacker could target.
 It contains the complete medical history of every patient you've ever seen — diagnoses, medications, allergies, surgical procedures, test results, insurance information.
 From a cybersecurity perspective, an EHR system is both incredibly valuable and incredibly vulnerable.
 You need to secure it without making clinical workflow so complicated that providers start working around your security controls, which is where most organizations fail.
 The balance between security and usability isn't accidental.
 It requires design decisions made deliberately and reviewed regularly.

 This matters because EHRs are consistently one of the most-attacked systems in healthcare.
-Ransomware operators specifically target EHR systems because they understand the leverage: if patient records become inaccessible, a healthcare organization will pay to get them back, often quickly.
-Insider threats target EHRs to steal patient data for identity theft or medical fraud.
-External attackers target them to access protected health information that can be sold on dark markets.
+According to HHS breach data, hacking incidents targeting healthcare IT systems have increased every year since 2015, with ransomware operators specifically targeting EHR systems because they understand the leverage: if patient records become inaccessible, a healthcare organization will pay to get them back, often quickly.
+The Ponemon Institute's 2023 healthcare cybersecurity benchmark found that the average cost of a healthcare data breach reached $10.93 million, the highest of any industry for the thirteenth consecutive year.
 Your EHR's security directly determines whether you can maintain patient care during an attack and whether patient data stays confidential.

 Access Control and User Authentication